Topological stabilizer models on continuous variables: Examples

 The logical operators associated to inequivalent cocycles generically do not commute.
 We find that they exactly represent the anyon model defining the double $\cB$-condensate.
 More specifically, the algebra generated by inequivalent logical operators splits into two independent factors, described by the anyon theory of $\U_{2n}\times \U_{-2m}$ CS theory.
 On a torus, for example, with the generating cocycles $\gamma$ and $\eta$, the associated logical operators have the following commutation relation

 Equivalently, they generate a logical algebra isomorphic to that of a $2n$-dimensional qudit and a $2m$-dimensional qudit.
 Therefore, the code defined by $\cS_{n,m}$ encodes two qudits, one with dimension $2n$, and one with dimension $2m$.
 On a torus, this leads to a codespace dimension of $4nm$.
 We can easily pick integers $n,m$ such that this is not a square number.
 In contrast, all known topological codes on qudits have a code space dimension on the torus that is a square number~\cite{Ellison2022stabilizer}, indicating that our construction goes beyond codes on finite-dimensional systems.
+Given that the deconfined excitations are all discrete, the code distance is extensive in the system size.
+This follows from the same observation as in Section~\ref{sec: K24 splitting of algebra}.

 The associated stabilizer Hamiltonian of $\cS_{n,m}$ is

 Since $\cS_{n,m}$ is a topological stabilizer group, the above Hamiltonian is topologically ordered, and has a finite-dimensional ground space.
 Moreover, the Hamiltonian does not involve integrals over displacement operators with arbitrarily large strengths.
 Instead, only a finite set of displacement operators appear for each site.